 To answer your question, my beliefs, pursuit of true knowledge and my faith in God have “worked” well for me, particularly over the past year, which has been the darkest time of my life.

 I’m always happy to answer questions about what I believe if somebody is truly interested.
-I also respect what other people believe as well.
+I also respect what other people believe.